-Its goal?
-To advance gender-based research, treatment, prevention and education of Alzheimer’s and other conditions involving the nervous system in women.
+It’s goal?
+To advance gender-based research, treatment, disease prevention and education for brain health.

 “Having helped establish the fact that women are at the epicenter of Alzheimer’s disease, we are now determined to understand why women are disproportionately impacted by this – and so many other – neurological diseases.” — Maria Shriver

 “One in two women will be diagnosed with a neurological disorder in her lifetime.
 We are proud to collaborate with Maria Shriver and WAM to expand our efforts to understanding the link between gender and all neurodegenerative conditions.” — Tom Mihaljevic, MD

 Best Friends Care for Mothers With Alzheimer’s, Raise Awareness for Women of Color“We were eager to learn more about how to support someone with dementia, but we were also concerned we may one day get it as well, and we wanted to do what we could do to prevent that from happening.”Read More